 Restoration of the abbey

-The first part of the Park Abbey has been open to the public since 25 October 2017.
-PARCUM (photo), the Dialogue Museum for religion, art, and culture, opened in the beautifully restored western wing.
+The west wing of the monastery was renovated in the first phase of the restoration; the dialogue museum PARCUM has been open to the public since 25 October 2017 in the beautifully restored western wing.

-Works have already be done in various buildings this year: the south wing, the Provisor’s House, the tithe barn (incl. the stables and milking parlour), and the Guest Quarters.
+Works have already be done in various buildings: the south wing, the Provisor’s House, the tithe barn (incl. the stables and milking parlour), and the Guest Quarters.
 The restoration of the 2.2 kilometres of walls must be completed by the end of this year.

-An office space and microbrewery will open in the Abbey’s Guest Quarters in time.
-By that time, the ‘Library of Voices’ of the Alamire Foundation will be operational.
-Musical manuscripts, via digital media, will be opened up to the general public in the Norbert Gate.
+An office space and microbrewery opened in the Abbey’s Guest Quarters in time.
+By that time, the ‘Library of Voices’ of the Alamire Foundation was operational.
+Musical manuscripts, via digital media, were opened up to the general public in the Norbert Gate.